vossstef/A2600Nano/INSTALLATION_WINDOWS.md

 ## Prepare the SD card

 Format the SD card in FAT32.
 Copy your cartrige files files on it.
 You can organize your files in subdirectories.
 These files can later be selected using the on-screen-display (OSD).
-Default Mountpoints:
 Copy a 2600 rom cartrige image to your sdcard and rename it to a2600crt.bin as default boot image.